Fix & Identify Largest Contentful Paint (LCP) issues

 Step 4: Zoom in to problems and fix!

 Once you have selected the LCP element that you would like to fix, the LCP breakdown will give you all the hints that you need to fix your slow performing LCP elements.
-The breakdown shows the 75th percentile values of the 4 different loading stages of and LCP image element.
+The breakdown shows the 75th percentile values of the 4 different loading stages of an LCP image element.

 coredash lcp breakdown